mslinn/git-stats-scala/README.md

 <img src='https://raw.githubusercontent.com/mslinn/git-stats-scala/images/resume-polish.jpg' align='right' width='25%'>

-To get statistics from the entire git history for the current logged on user, walking the directory tree below the current directory, type:

-    bin/run

 To get statistics for the previous 365 days for the current logged on user, type:

     bin/run --previous365days

-To get statistics for the previous month for the current logged on user, type:
+For the previous month:

     bin/run --previousMonth

-To get statistics for the previous 30 days for the current logged on user, type:
+For the previous 30 days:

     bin/run --previous30days

-To get statistics for the previous 90 days for the current logged on user, type:
+For the previous 90 days:

     bin/run --previous90days

-To get statistics for all of May 2017 for the current logged on user, type:
+For all of May 2017:

     bin/run --from={2017-05-01} --to={2017-05-31}

-To get statistics for 2016 for the GitHub user `mslinn`, type:
+For 2016 for the GitHub user `mslinn`, type:

     bin/run -u mslinn --from={2016-01-01} --to={2016-12-31}